How to Beat Shellephant in Everything Is Crab: Stomp Counters

 Quick Read

-• Best opener build: Predator with strong Attack stacking, or Prey with high HP buffer
+• Best opener build: Imposing (size-trade with him), Predator with Pierce/Bleed stacking, or Prey with high HP buffer

-• Most common run-ender: Getting herded by spawning enemies into a shockwave you saw coming
+• Most common run-ender: Getting herded by spawning enemies into a shockwave you saw coming, or eating the rolled charge head-on

 Shellephant rewards damage-per-second over burst, because his health pool is large and his “exposed” windows are frequent but short.
 Builds that fit:

-• Predator with stacked Attack evolutions.
-Best fit.
-Sustained DPS during his stomp recovery shaves whole minutes off the fight.
+• Predator with stacked Attack evolutions (especially Pierce or Bleed).
+Sustained DPS during his stomp/charge recovery shaves whole minutes off the fight.

 • Prey with HP scaling and regen.
-The safer path.
+Safer path.
 You’ll outlast him rather than out-damage him; expect a long fight.

-• Aerial / flight-based kits (if your run rolled them).
+• Flight / Levitation kits (if your run rolled them).
 The stomp shockwave is ground-only.
 Anything that lifts you off the ground for the duration is a hard counter.

 What you don’t want bringing: